National Disability Insurance Scheme: Services

 The number of people assisted rose to 20,000 people with disabilities by 2015.
 It has been recommended to increase participation to 410,000 however this figure remains uncertain.
 There are two main entry points to the NDIS, through Early Childhood Early Intervention for those under 6 years old, and the general scheme for those between 6 and 65 years of age.

-The NDIS is administered by the National Disability Insurance Agency.

-In 2017 NDIS had an annual budget of $700 million for specialist disability accommodation, to be used to house 28,000 people with high support needs.
+In 2017, the NDIS had an annual budget of $700 million for specialist disability accommodation, to be used to house 28,000 people with high support needs.

-As of 2015, over 7,000 young disabled people lived in aged care homes.
+In 2015, over 7,000 young disabled people lived in aged care homes.
 One goal of the NDIS is to get younger people with disabilities out of residential aged care settings.

-Therapies to treat dysphagia (swallowing difficulties, potentially life-threatening) were funded under the NDIS until late 2017, when they were discontinued.